 You collected your producer’s paperwork and sent it over, and now … you wait.

-Does someone have your producer data sitting in an inbox?
+Is your producer data sitting in an inbox?
 Does the carrier have all of the information they need?
+What if they have a problem with the producer licensing validation?
+When will you know?

-Submission is a black box.
-Distributors don’t have the visibility to report back to the stakeholders in their organization, and the accountability for who “owns” the process is lost.
-Further complicating this process is that many carriers and agencies handle some portions of the contracting and appointing process quite manually.
+Contract submissions are a black box.
+Agency partners don’t have the visibility to report back to the stakeholders in their organization, and the accountability for who “owns” the process is lost.
+Many carriers and agencies handle some portions of the contracting and appointing process quite manually, further complicating the process.
 As one agent pointed out in Insurance Business Magazine, “Carriers must be transparent.
 If we say we offer a fully digital experience, it needs to actually be that.”

 No. 3: Unpredictable timelines

-For insurance distributors, the black box of producer data rolls into another challenge: Without visibility into a producer’s progress through the contracting and appointment process, you also can’t give your producers predictable timelines for when they’re ready to sell.
+For insurance agencies, the black box of producer data rolls into another challenge: Without visibility into a producer’s progress through the contracting and appointment process, you also can’t give your producers with predictable timelines to be ready to sell.

-Many FMOs, IMOs, MGAs, and other distributors have worked to get their producer onboarding process down to a matter of hours, not days.
-But your efforts are undermined when you’re at the mercy of your insurance carrier.
-You want to assume you’re submitting only contracts that are in-good-order, but, if every one is a one-off motion, then your operations team will struggle to help set timelines and expectations with both your agents and the internal stakeholders who recruited them.
+Many insurance distributors have worked to get their producer onboarding process down to a matter of hours, not days.
+But your efforts are undermined when you’re reliant on your carrier partner to complete the appointment.
+You want to assume you’re submitting only contract paperwork that is in-good-order, but, if each new agreement is a one-off motion, then your operations team will struggle to help set expectations with both your agents and the internal stakeholders who recruited them.

 No. 4: Trouble setting producer expectations

-If you can’t offer predictability for how quickly a producer can move from onboarding to ready to sell, you may struggle to retain your producers, something that’s already a pain point for many distributors, as 30 percent of agents quit in the first 90 days of joining the industry and 90 percent leave within the first three years.
+If you can’t offer predictability for how quickly a producer can move from onboarding to ready to sell, you may struggle to retain your producers.
+This is already a pain point for many distributors, as 30 percent of agents quit in the first 90 days of joining the industry and 90 percent leave within the first three years.

 While there are nearly 1 million insurance agents in the U.S., about 200,000 join or leave annually.
-So, unnecessary churn could spell real trouble for you and for the carrier partners you hope to attract.
+The more unnecessary churn at your agency, the worse your profit-and-loss statement, and the harder it is to attract and retain carrier partners.

 When insurance producer-to-carrier contracting goes poorly